Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption timescales

-It had been shown for 100\%~\ac{D2} \ac{SPI}~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}, that \ac{dt-pre-TQ} varies strongly with the injection parameters, around 1--15~ms. Hereby, disruptions with long pre-\ac{TQ} durations \mbox{($> 10$~ms)} show four radiation peaks and disruptions with shorter \ac{dt-pre-TQ} only show two or three radiation peaks.
-Doping the pellets with 0.085\%~\ac{Ne} already reduces the maximum pre-\ac{TQ} duration significantly (\mbox{$< 4$~ms}), as was also observed in e.g. JET~\cite{Sheikh_2024_APS}.
-This may be a limiting factor for the planned staggered injection scheme for ITER as it brings two problems with it: firstly, the \aclp{dt-pre-TQ} might be too short to lead to high deuterium assimilation fractions, necessary to prevent the formation of high current \ac{RE}-beams~\cite{Sheikh_2024_APS}.
-Further, these reduced \aclp{dt-pre-TQ} may require a high precision in the timing of the injections.
+It had been shown for 100\%~$\textrm{D}_2$ SPI~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}, that $\Delta \textrm{t}_\textrm{pre-TQ}$ varies strongly with the injection parameters, around 1--15~ms. Hereby, disruptions with long pre-TQ durations \mbox{($> 10$~ms)} show four radiation peaks and disruptions with shorter $\Delta \textrm{t}_\textrm{pre-TQ}$ only show two or three radiation peaks.
+Doping the pellets with 0.085\%~Ne already reduces the maximum pre-TQ duration significantly (\mbox{$< 4$~ms}), as was also observed in e.g. JET~\cite{Sheikh_2024_APS}.
+This may be a limiting factor for the planned staggered injection scheme for ITER as it brings two problems with it: firstly, the pre-TQ durations might be too short to lead to high deuterium assimilation fractions, necessary to prevent the formation of high current RE-beams~\cite{Sheikh_2024_APS}.
+Further, these reduced pre-TQ durations may require a high precision in the timing of the injections.